 Editor’s note: This story is the result of an independently produced collaboration with the Indigenous Tourism Association of Canada.
-It was not edited or reviewed by our partners before publication.

 — By Margo Pfeiff